avine/formation-angular-base/Slides/07_signals.md

 - Signals may be either **writable** or **read-only**

-😉 *Later, we'll talk about a process called **synchronisation** to understand when and why you should **use signals rather than raw values** to manage the state of your application...*
+😉 *Later, we'll talk about a process called **synchronization** to understand when and why you should **use signals rather than raw values** to manage the state of your application...*

 Notes :